Crossing the Drake Passage? Everything You Need to Know!

 If you dream of visiting Antarctica, it is likely you have heard of the notorious Drake Passage.
 Crossing the Drake Passage (or ‘Mar de Hoces’) is a true milestone for every intrepid traveler.
 The experience is guaranteed to provide a sense of true adventure, as the weather conditions and waves in the Drake Passage are always unpredictable – no matter the time of year.

-- Our Experience on the Drake Passage
+My Experience on the Drake Passage

 - The History of the Drake Passage